Operating ModelDecember 2024

 The Constraint Has Shifted

-For two decades, Agile methodologies have shaped how enterprises build software.
-The Agile Manifesto emerged from a simple observation: waterfall planning was too slow, too rigid, and disconnected from the realities of building complex systems.
+For two decades, Agile methodologies have revolutionized how enterprises build software — and rightfully so.
+The Agile Manifesto emerged from a simple but powerful observation: waterfall planning was too slow, too rigid, and disconnected from the realities of building complex systems.
 Agile introduced iterative development, cross-functional teams, and continuous feedback.
-It worked because it matched the primary constraint of its era: the pace of human execution.
+These innovations fundamentally improved software delivery by optimizing for what mattered most: the pace and coordination of human execution.

-SAFe extended this thinking to the enterprise scale.
-When you have hundreds of developers working on interconnected systems, you need coordination mechanisms.
-Release trains, program increments, and architectural runways emerged as ways to synchronize human effort across large organizations.
-The fundamental assumption remained unchanged: humans are the bottleneck, and frameworks exist to optimize human coordination.
+SAFe took this success to enterprise scale with genuine achievement.
+When hundreds of developers work on interconnected systems, coordination becomes paramount.
+Release trains, program increments, and architectural runways emerged as effective ways to synchronize human effort across large organizations.
+SAFe brought discipline, repeatability, and governance to complex software delivery — capabilities that were genuinely missing before.
+The framework's contribution to enterprise software delivery is substantial and lasting.

 AI Changes the Equation